WebOrigami/docs/src/eg/builtins.md

 Returns an [ExplorableSite](/core/ExplorableSite.html) for the given HTTP URL.
 See also [https](#https) for details on arguments.

+<a name="https"></a>

 ## https(domain, ...keys)

 Returns an [ExplorableSite](/core/ExplorableSite.html) for the given HTTPS URL.

 The first argument is a string indicating the URL domain; the remainder are the portions of the URL path within that domain.
 E.g., for the URL `example.com/foo/bar`, the arguments would be `example.com`, `foo`, and `bar`.

-You normally won't need to call this function directly. `eg` will parse the URL `https://example.com/foo/bar` into the function call `https('example.com, 'foo', 'bar')` for you, so you can use the more readable URL format.
+You normally won't need to call this function directly. `eg` will parse the URL `https://example.com/foo/bar` into the function call `https('example.com', 'foo', 'bar')` for you, so you can use the more readable URL format.

 <a name="json"></a>